 The Southbank is a lively area along The Thames River.
 It’s full of historic pubs, arts venues, street performers, and food stalls.
-And perfect for a leisurely stroll.
+Which makes it quite perfect for a leisurely stroll.

 But for me, a leisurely stroll at sunset is the best way to appreciate the iconic skyline.